Grass Fed vs. Grain Fed; Grass Finished vs. Grain Finished - What’s the difference?

 One of Prosper Meats’ founding principles is to be transparent about where people’s food comes from.
 We use the line “from seed to plate” to encapsulate the fact that we control every aspect of our beef production so you can be confident in knowing exactly where your food is coming from.
 When we say “grass fed” we mean just that.
 Our grass fed, grass finished cattle are fed grass and other natural vegetation found in pastures for their entire lives and they are never exposed to a feedlot.
 We finish our cows on natural grasses in wide open spaces, and we have gone to great lengths to assure that the diet of finishing grass results in “grain finished” flavor as well as meeting our self-imposed standards of eco-friendliness and sustainability.

 We’ve learned a lot throughout our journey to produce the highest quality grass fed beef.
 In doing this, we discovered better and more humane ways to raise traditional grain fed beef as well.
-For those who still enjoy traditional grain fed beef, we do offer three tiers of beef cattle.
-We have our signature Grass Fed & Grass Finished Beef, but we also have Grass & Corn Fed Beef for a bit more fatty marbling and Prosper Steakhouse Beef, a variety that is raised for steakhouse restaurants and fed a mixture of hay, Colorado grass, and spent grain.
+For those who still enjoy traditional grain fed beef, we do offer two tiers of beef cattle.
+We have our signature Grass Fed & Grass Finished Beef and Prosper Steakhouse Beef, a variety that is raised and fed a mixture of hay, Colorado grass, and spent grain.
 We hope you have appreciated our spirit of transparency when describing our feeding techniques, and we know that you will taste the difference when selecting from our wide variety of products.

 There's more to the Prosper Meats Promise: learn about animal welfare